chloemonty/GEOL0069_Project/README.md

 The pre-processing of the Sentinel-1 data was carried out using the Sentinel Application Platform or SNAP by the European Space Agency.
 The steps included applying orbit files, thermal noise removal, calibration, a speckle-filter and ellipsoid correction.
 A subset was also defined over the area of interest.

 ![SNAP](SNAP_processing_chain.png)

+_For more information on the individual pre-processing steps please visit the [Sentinel Toolbox Overview for SNAP](https://step.esa.int/main/doc/online-help/)._

 ### Converting .tif files to .npy data